Mei Lin (chef)

-Mei Lin is a Chinese-born American chef and television personality, best known as the winner of the twelfth season of the Bravo television network's reality television series, Top Chef.
+Mei Lin is a Chinese-American chef and television personality, best known as the winner of the twelfth season of the Bravo television network's reality television series, Top Chef.
 After winning Top Chef in 2014, Lin worked as a personal chef for Oprah Winfrey before going on to open her first restaurant, Nightshade in Los Angeles in 2019.
 She became engaged to her fiancé Andrew Skala on January 14, 2023.
 On April 9, 2023, Lin won the fourth season of Food Network's Tournament of Champions.

 Early life and education

 Lin was born in Guangdong, China before moving to Dearborn, Michigan at three months old.
 She attended Fordson High School and attended Schoolcraft College.

 Career

 After receiving her certification from Schoolcraft College, Lin worked as a cook for the Detroit Lions.
 Following her time with the Lions, Lin was part of the opening team for chef Michael Symon's Roast in Downtown Detroit, before working at Wolfgang Puck's Las Vegas location of Spago.
 Following her tenure at Spago, Lin joined the opening team for Top Chef Michael Voltaggio's ink. in Los Angeles, where she worked as a sous chef until her appearance on Top Chef.
 After winning Top Chef, Lin worked as a personal chef for Oprah Winfrey and contributed recipes to Winfrey's cookbook, Food, Health & Happiness.

 In 2019, Lin opened her first restaurant, Nightshade, in the Los Angeles Arts District on January 2, 2019.

 In 2020, Nightshade was named a James Beard Foundation Award finalist for Best New Restaurant.

 Nightshade officially closed in 2020 due to COVID-19.

-In March of 2021, following delays caused by the COVID-19 pandemic, Lin opened her second restaurant Daybird in Los Angeles.
+In March 2021, following delays caused by the COVID-19 pandemic, Lin opened her second restaurant Daybird in Los Angeles.
 Lin describes it as the first fast-casual Sichuan hot chicken restaurant in the United States.